The heat kernel on curvilinear polygonal domains in surfaces: Introduction

 Let $\mathcal V_{=}$ be the set of $j$ for which vertex $V_j$ has either zero or two Dirichlet edges adjacent to it, i.e. either both $j$ and $j+1\in\mathcal E_D$ or neither are.
 Conversely, let $\mathcal V_{\neq}$ be the set of $j$ for which $V_j$ has exactly one adjacent Dirichlet edge.
 Also let $K(z)$ and $k_g(x)$ be the Gauss curvature and geodesic/mean curvature of $\Omega$ and $\partial\Omega$ respectively.

-Then the heat trace $\Tr H^{\Omega}(t)$ for the Laplacian with those boundary conditions has a complete polyhomogeneous conormal expansion in $t$ as $t\to 0$.
+Then the heat trace $\Tr H^{\Omega}(t)$ for the Laplacian with those boundary conditions, and with the Friedrichs extension at each vertex, has a complete polyhomogeneous conormal expansion in $t$ as $t\to 0$.
 Moreover, the first few terms of this expansion have the form

 where: